sotnir/git-course/_episodes/01-local.md

 teaching: 35
 exercises: 0
 questions:
+- "Why use version control?"
 - "How do I get started with Git?"
 objectives:
+- "Describe reasons to use version control."
 - "Know how to set up a new Git repository."
 - "Understand how to start tracking files."
 - "Be able to commit changes to your repository."